lemniskater/cse15l-lab-reports/blog1.md

 ![Image](catnoargs.png)

-* In `/home` running cat without arguments seemed to make the terminal run infinitely and I had to *stop the terminal using ctrl + c*.
-This seems to be an *error* because of the fact that the terminal stopped working as intended.
+* In `/home` running cat without arguments made it so the terminal read my keyboard inputs.
+I could exit out of this behavior by pressing `ctrl + c`.

 **with a path to a directory**

 ![Image](catdir.png)

-* In `/home` I used cat to specify `lecture1` and it *printed out lecture1 is a directory*.
+* In `/home` I typed `cat lecture1` and it *printed out lecture1 is a directory*.
+I do not believe this is an error because cat is normally used to print the contents of a file, not a directory.
 **with a path to a file**

 ![Image](catfile.png)